kasundularaam/nlp-theories/README.md

 ---

+# Fundamental NLP concepts:

-# 1. Tokenization, Stemming, and Lemmatization
+1. Tokenization, Stemming, and Lemmatization

 Tokenization:
 - Definition: The process of breaking down text into smaller units called tokens.